Home breadcrumb back arrow Back to All Blog

 Everything needs attention on its own timeline.
 None of those timelines were designed with your calendar in mind.

 Real estate contract management works the same way.
-A commercial lease might run ten years with annual escalation clauses.
-A purchase agreement might need signatures from four parties within 72 hours.
+A commercial lease might run years with annual escalation clauses.
+A purchase agreement might need signatures from multiple parties within a tight deadline.
 A vendor contract for landscaping renews every April.

 These are not interchangeable workflows.
 Software that treats them identically will frustrate you fast.
 The specific pressures real estate puts on contract management:

-- Compliance requirements other industries don’t share.
-State-specific disclosure rules.
-Fair housing regulations.
-Environmental provisions.
+• Real estate has compliance requirements other industries don’t share.
+Think state-specific disclosure rules, fair housing regulations, and environmental provisions.
 Your software needs to handle these without adding bureaucratic layers.

 How Is Contract Management Different from Transaction Management?